Yachts & Moorings

 Within St Mary's Harbour, there are 38 moorings, of which 10 are suitable for boats of up to 60 feet long.
 It costs £18.50 per night per boat up to 40ft long, and £24.50 per night per boat between 40 and 60ft long.
 If you stay for three nights, the fourth night is free.
 There is a visitor pontoon for tenders and, for a nominal charge, you can bring your yacht alongside the quay for electricity and water.
 Quay facilities include free wi-fi, free showers and toilets open 24 hours a day.
 The St Mary's harbour masters are on call 24 hours a day.

 Over on Porthcressa, there are 14 moorings.
-Sailors can make use of the facilities at the Schiller Shelter and the local serviced laundry facilities near by.
-Prices are £20 per boat per night; stay two nights, get the third night free.
+Sailors can make use of the facilities at the Schiller Shelter and the local serviced laundry facilities nearby.
+Prices are £20 per boat per night; stay three nights, get the fourth night free.

 On Tresco, there are 7 deep water moorings at Old Grimsby and 20 moorings at New Grimsby, including two large ones for yachts up to 80ft long.
 Sailors can make use of the facilities at the New Inn, and there is also a laundry service and Tresco Stores.
-Prices are £20 per boat per night; stay two nights, get the third night free.
+Prices are £20 per boat per night.